Click to listen to this article

-Recourse factoring: With recourse factoring, the client assumes all the risk of unpaid debt from their clients.
-In other words, if their client does not pay the factoring company within the specified amount of time, the business must pay back the invoice amount.
-It can be risky for businesses with unpredictable clients, but the benefit is lower rates.
+Recourse factoring is a type of factoring where the client assumes all the risk of unpaid debt from their customer.
+In other words, if their customer does not pay the factoring company within that specific timeframe, the client will have to pay back the invoice amount.

-Non-recourse factoring: In a non-recourse factoring agreement, the factor is wholly responsible for unpaid invoices in the case of client bankruptcy or insolvency.
-However, non-recourse factoring does NOT cover situations in which the customer disputes the invoice, either for accuracy or due to an issue with the product or service.
-To offset the risk, often a factor will charge higher factoring fees and advance rates.
+In non-recourse factoring, the factor is responsible for the debtor’s unpaid invoices in the case of a client bankruptcy or insolvency.
+However, non-recourse does not cover situations in which the customer disputes the invoice.
+To offset the risk, factors normally charge higher factoring fees and advance rates for non-recourse factoring.

-Spot factoring: Spot factoring offers no long-term contract with the factoring company, and instead factoring is done on a case-by-case basis.
-Non-recourse and recourse factoring require all invoices to go to the factor, but spot factoring enables the company chooses which invoices to factor and which to leave alone.
+Spot factoring is an option that requires no long-term contract between the client and the factoring company, meaning factoring is done on a case-by-case basis.
+Non-recourse and recourse require all invoices to go to the factoring company.
+Spot factoring enables the company to pick and choose which invoices to factor and which to leave alone.

 Factoring business invoices can help many medium and small businesses fix or prevent cash flow problems.
 While long credit terms may be attractive to customers, sometimes waiting for cash from accounts receivable for upwards of 30 days is not doable.
 After all, you must pay expenses like payroll no matter what!